teresabowe/furniture-restoration-collective/README.md

 - Commit and push the changes to gitpod as normal
 - Login to Heroku from the command line
-- Enter heroku login -i
+- Enter Heroku login -i
-- Enter the email address to login to Heroku
+- Enter the email address to log in to Heroku
-- The login in credentials to be entered here my differ.
+- The login in credentials to be entered here may differ.
 If MFA/2FA is enabled, the account login name and Heroku API key are required.
 - If needed get a list of the apps on Heroku by entering "heroku apps" at the command line.
 - To initialise remote enter